oraclesean/docker-oracle/README.md

 Here you'll find version-specific files and configuration, including:
 - `dbca.<version>.rsp`: Every version of Oracle seems to introduce new options and features for Database Configuration Assistant (DBCA).
 Each version-specific file includes options with default and placeholder values.
 During database creation, the script replaces placeholders with values passed to the container at runtime via the `-e` option.
 - `inst.<version>.rsp`: The database install response files, like the DBCA response files, include default and placeholder values for customizing database installation for any version of Oracle.
 The script updates the placeholder values with those present in the Dockerfile or given to the build operation through a `--build-arg` option.
-- `manifest.<version>`: The manifest file includes information for all database and/or patch versions:
+- `manifest`: The manifest file includes information for all database and/or patch versions:
   ```
   # md5sum                          File name                                Type      Version  Other
   1858bd0d281c60f4ddabd87b1c214a4f  LINUX.X64_193000_db_home.zip             database  19       SE,EE